-Ash Remediation Management has extensive experience in the contaminated soil and sediment stabilisation / solidification field.
-Over the years we have completed numerous stabilisation / solidification projects successfully treating the hydrocarbon s TPH and PAH, cyanide, ammonium and heavy metal (including but not limited to copper, arsenic, chromium, cadmium, lead) issues.
+Ash Remediation Management has extensive experience in the contaminated soil and sediment stabilisation field.
+Over the years we have successfully completed numerous stabilisation projects treating the hydrocarbons TPH and PAH, cyanide, ammonium and heavy metals (including but not limited to copper, arsenic, chromium, cadmium, lead).

-Implementing in-situ stabilisation / solidification uses the soil mixing capabilities of a CFA piling rig or the Allu PMX Power Mixer.
-Both methods of application involve homogenising the contaminated material with the site specific S/S additive(s) (derived from feasibility trials) via ports located within the drilling head.
+Implementing in-situ stabilisation uses the soil mixing capabilities of a CFA piling rig or the Allu PMX Power Mixer.
+Both methods of application involve homogenising the contaminated material with the site specific additive(s) (derived from feasibility trials) via ports located within the drilling head.

-An auditable level of quality control is achieved through the use of a flow meter which measures the volume of stabilisation / solidification treatment slurry injected.
-All other drilling parameters are measured and recorded via the rig’s on board instrumentation which generate daily production data that is used in the quality control regime.
+In both in-situ installation methods, an auditable level of quality control is achieved through the use of a flow meter which measures the volume of stabilisation additive injected.
+Additional drilling parameters are measured and recorded via the operators on board instrumentation which generate daily production data that is used in the quality control regime.

 To compliment the specialist stabilisation / solidification remediation works, Ash Remediation Management offer a full capability of general earthworks.
 Services include safe and controlled excavations as well as segregation and screening of materials to maximise reuse of site won material.